 Free visit of the city.

 Early in the morning, transfer to the airport and boarding the flight to Lukla (about 40 minutes).
-Arrival in Lukla, breakfast and visit of the Lukla monastery.
+Arrive in Lukla, breakfast, and visit the Lukla monastery.
 Then trek to Phakding where you will spend the night.
 (About 3 hours, difference in altitude –230 m.)

 Trek to the most important center of the Khumbu valley.
 The path winds along the Khumbu valley, crossing the Dudh Koshi river several times.
 After Monjo, where the entrance door to the Sagarmatha National Park is located, the path climbs sharply until it reaches the 3440 meters of Namche Bazaar.
 (About 6 hours, difference in altitude 830 m.).
 Overnight stay in the ultra-comfortable Sherpa Land Hotel.

 Acclimatization day around Namche.
 With a beautiful scenic route, you rise 400 meters to reach the nearby villages of Khunde and Khumjung, at the foot of the sacred mountain Khumbi Yul Lha, protector of the Khumbu valley.
 You visit the monastery of Khunde and its small, but well-equipped hospital, founded in 1966 thanks to the Himalayan Trust, an institution created by Sir Edmund Hillary.
-In the adjacent village of Khumjung, the Himalayn Trust itself gave birth to the primary school which hosts children from both villages.
+In the adjacent village of Khumjung, the Himalayan Trust itself gave birth to the primary school that hosts both villages' children.
 Descend for the night to Namche Bazaar.

 It starts northwards through the old part of Thame.
 It is the path that leads to Nangpa La and then Tibet, the valley initially wide, narrows as you get up.
 You reach the Marlung pastures, where there is a space for camping and a very rudimentary lodge and continue towards Lungde (4400 m.)
 With a more decisive uphill path.
 Arrival at the nice lodge in Lungde and accommodation.

 Day of visit to the famous Everest base camp.
-Despite the small difference in altitude, the route takes place first on the lateral moraine of the Khumbu glacier and then on the glacier itself with several up and down, making it rather tiring (about 3.30 hrs).
+Despite the small difference in altitude, the route takes place first on the Khumbu glacier's lateral moraine and then on the glacier itself with several up and down, making it rather tiring (about 3.30 hrs).
 On the other hand, approaching the field and above all the incredible Icefall gives intense emotions.
 Return to the Gorak Shep and overnight stay in the lodge.

 In the early morning, ascent of Kalapattar, magnificent balcony on Everest, Nuptse and Pumori.
-You then descend towards Gorak Shep and continue towards Lobuche to finally go and place the base camp at the foot of Lobuche East.
+You then descend towards Gorak Shep and continue towards Lobuche to finally go and place the base camp at Lobuche East's foot.